RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 - [Add users]({{< relref "/rs/security/passwords-users-roles.md" >}}) to the cluster with specific permissions.
 To begin, start with [Authentication and authorization]({{< relref "/rs/security/admin-console-security/user-security" >}}).
 - [Create databases]({{< relref "/rs/administering/creating-databases/_index.md" >}}) to use with your applications.

+## Additional notes

+Redis Enterprise installation creates the redislabs:redislabs user and group.
+It is optional for Redis Enterprise customers to set other users that belong to the redislabs group.
+Users belonging to the redislabs group will have permission to read and execute (e.g. use the rladmin status command) but not to write or delete files and directories.

+Redis Enterprise is developed to meet a large variety of industries.
+Using 750 permissions is the common industry standard followed.
+Setting 700 permissions is a hardening of the common permissions we set.
+While this hardening may work - this is not a certified change that has been tested or approved.